Sensemaking in a Sandbox

 The Contribution

-Not generalizable findings—a structured observational foothold for studying boundary dynamics as they actually unfold in interaction.
+Not generalizable findings—a structured observational container for studying boundary-maintenance dynamics as they actually unfold in interaction.

 All Learning is Valuable